Azure/Mission-Critical-Online/src/infra/monitoring/README.md

 ## Queries

-AlwaysOn uses different Kusto Query Language (KQL) queries to implement complex, custom queries as functions to retrieve data from Log Analytics.
+Azure Mission-Critical uses different Kusto Query Language (KQL) queries to implement complex, custom queries as functions to retrieve data from Log Analytics.
 These queries are stored as individual files in the `/src/infra/monitoring/queries` directory (separated into global and stamp) and are imported and applied automatically via Terraform as part of each infrastructure pipeline run.

 This approach separates the query logic from the visualization layer.
 It allows us to call these functions individually and use them either directly to retrieve data from Log Analytics or to visualize the results in Azure Dashboards, Azure Monitor Workbooks or 3rd-Party dashboarding solutions like Grafana.